The official blog of the Lung Institute.

 - Vitamin D and E have been found to improve lung function in some patients.

 - Antioxidants can help reduce stress and inflammation.
 Foods rich in antioxidants include red grapes, green tea, broccoli and tomatoes.

 - Adding eucalyptus oil to your humidifier may help as well.

 If you have questions about supplements for your lung disease, consult your doctor first.
-If you or a loved one has been diagnosed with a chronic lung disease and would like to learn more about stem cell therapy, then contact us at call (800) 729-3065 today.
+If you or a loved one has been diagnosed with a chronic lung disease and would like to learn more about cellular therapy, then contact us at call (800) 729-3065 today.